sedwinj/terminal-games/README.md

 # terminal-games
-An experimental project to see how many basic games I can replicate using only the terminal.
+A project that replicates basic games in the terminal.

 # Compilation and Execution